MetaObjects 元物

 Educational Workshops

 MetaObjects greatly values bringing knowledge from the field back into the education sector to show students and young people the possibilities of new technologies to create art.
-We have facilitated workshops on VR, AR, 360 video and audio, motion capture and animation with institutions including, Freespace and Sydney Opera House, Tai Kwun, Hong Kong Academy of Performing Arts, Pratt Institute and AAA in A, University of Melbourne, School of Creative Media, City University of Hong Kong and have presented lectures on new media art for the Hong Kong Education Bureau.
+We have facilitated workshops on VR, AR, 360 video and audio, motion capture and animation with institutions including, Freespace and Sydney Opera House, Tai Kwun, Hong Kong Academy of Performing Arts, Pratt Institute and Asia Art Archive in America, University of Melbourne, School of Creative Media, City University of Hong Kong and have presented lectures on new media art for the Hong Kong Education Bureau.

 Artists & Partners